Interaction-induced topological phase transition and Majorana edge states in low-dimensional orbital-selective Mott insulators

-{\bf Local density-of-states}\\ The key ingredient in systems expected to host the MZM~\cite{Kitaev2001} is the presence of a SC gap, modeled typically by an $s$-wave pairing field.
-Such a term represents the proximity effect \cite{vanWees1997} induced on the magnetic system by an external $s$-wave superconductor.
-However, it should be noted that the SC proximity effect has to be considered with utmost care.
-For example, recent experimental investigations~\cite{Hlevyack2020} showed that although the interface between Nb (BCS $s$-wave SC) and Bi$_2$Se$_3$ film (topological metal) leads to induced superconducting order, the same setup with (Bi$_{1-x}$Sb$_x$)$_2$Se$_3$ (another topological insulator) displays massive suppression of proximity pairing.
-On the other hand, in the class of systems studied here (low-dimensional OSMP iron-based materials), the pairing tendencies could arise from the intrinsic superconductivity of BaFe$_2$S$_3$ and BaFe$_2$Se$_3$ under pressure~\cite{Takahashi2015,Yamauchi2015,Ying2017} or doping~\cite{Patel2016,Patel2017}.

-Figures~\ref{fig1}c and \ref{fig1}d show the effect of $\Delta_{\mathrm{SC}}/W\simeq 0.5$ on the single-particle spectral function $A(q,\omega)$ (see Methods section) for the two crucial phases in our study, the block-collinear and block-spiral magnetic orders ($U/W=1$ and $U/W=2$, respectively).
+{\bf Majorana fermions} Figure~\ref{fig3} shows the effect of $\Delta_{\mathrm{SC}}/W\simeq 0.5$ on the single-particle spectral function $A(q,\omega)$ (see Methods section) for the two crucial phases in our study, the block-collinear and block-spiral magnetic orders ($U/W=1$ and $U/W=2$, respectively).
 As expected, in both cases, a finite superconducting gap opens at the Fermi level $\epsilon_{\mathrm{F}}$ ($\sim 0.5$~[eV] for $U/W=1$ and $\sim 0.1$~[eV] for $U/W=2$).
-Remarkably, in the block-spiral phase an additional prominent feature appears: a sharply localized mode inside the gap at $\epsilon_{\mathrm{F}}$, displayed in Fig.~\ref{fig1}d.
+Remarkably, in the block-spiral phase an additional prominent feature appears: a sharply localized mode inside the gap at $\epsilon_{\mathrm{F}}$, displayed in Fig.~\ref{fig3}b.
 Such an in-gap mode is a characteristic feature of a topological state, namely the bulk of the system is gapped, while the edge of the system contains the in-gap modes.
-To confirm this picture, in Fig.~\ref{fig1}e, we present a high-resolution frequency data of the real-space local density-of-states (LDOS; see Methods Section) near the Fermi energy $\epsilon_{\mathrm{F}}$.
+To confirm this picture, in Fig.~\ref{fig3}c, we present a high-resolution frequency data of the real-space local density-of-states (LDOS; see Methods Section) near the Fermi energy $\epsilon_{\mathrm{F}}$.
 As expected, for the topologically nontrivial phase, the zero energy modes are indeed confined to the system's edges.
 It is important to note that this phenomenon is absent for weaker interaction $U/W=1$.
-Furthermore, one cannot deduce this behaviour from the $U\to\infty$ or $J_{\mathrm{H}}\to \infty$ limit, where the system has predominantly collinear AFM or FM ordering, leading again to a trivial superconducting behaviour.
+Furthermore, one cannot deduce this behaviour from the $U\to\infty$ or $J_{\mathrm{H}}\to \infty$ limits, where the system has predominantly collinear AFM or FM ordering, leading again to a trivial superconducting behaviour.
 However, as shown below, at moderate $U$ the competing energy scales present in the OSMP lead to the topological phase transition controlled by the electron-electron interaction.